 He is recruited into Project: Rebirth, a super soldier experiment to win the war.
 General Phillips is not happy with Erskine's choice in Steve being the right person for this procedure.
 The night before the procedure, Steve gets an unexpected meeting from Erskine, who reveals to him about Johann Schmidt, the first super soldier, who went through an imperfect version of the serum and gained super-human abilities but also suffered side-effects, as well as revealing that a "Strong man who has known power all his life, loses the respect for that power, but a weak man knows the value of strength and knows compassion."
 Steve goes through the treatment and transforms into a much stronger and taller human being, a Super Solider.

-He is later found and awakens in a hospital room.
+He remains frozen until the present day, when he is found.
+He is taken and awakens in a hospital room.
 He quickly figures out something is wrong, because of the baseball game in the radio.
 He flees out of the room into a present New York, which takes him by surprise and is confronted by Nick Fury who informs Steve that he was asleep for almost 70 years.
 When Fury asked if he was going to be OK, Steve in a sad tone replies "I had a date".

 The Avengers (2012)